artsy/README/playbooks/engineer-workflow.md

 #### Assignees and Reviewers

-> TLDR; If your PR is ready to be reviewed, be sure to use the `assignee` field to assign it directly to someone;
+> TLDR; If your PR is ready to be reviewed, be sure to use the `assignee` field to indicate who will be responsible
-> that person will then be ultimately responsible for merging and / or approving (so that you can merge).
-Folks
-> tagged under the `reviewers` section typically provide feedback, but don’t ultimately merge.
-However, if the PR
+> for merging.
+Folks tagged under the `reviewers` section typically provide feedback, but don’t ultimately merge.
-> is still in progress then one generally adds `WIP` to the title/description and assigns to self.

 **_Request a review_** from at least one team member.
 This should be someone who has context around the changes that were made, experience with the system(s) being modified, and/or knowledge of the language/framework in use.